Intensive Study: Tropical Ecology and Conservation of African Wildlife

 Field Gear and Packing List

 We will be camping at Bouamir Research Station.
-The following field gear supply and packing list is required for students.
+The following field gear supply and packing list are required for students.

 There will be pre-trip readings posted to Blackboard and a timed quiz on the assigned reading materials.